w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Why use a Proxy?

-Proxies are useful because they add in a layer of security.
+Proxies are useful because they add a layer of security.
 Rather than using funds in a single account, smaller accounts with unique roles complete tasks for the main stash account.
 This drives attention away from the main account and to proxies.
+Proxies can be "hotter" than the initial account (for example the stash account in staking), which can be kept cold but the "weight" of the tokens can still be used by the hotter accounts.

 ## Creating Proxies